The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: Undershorts.
+Definitions include: a strong insult.

-Definitions include: stolen.
+Definitions include: enthusiastic support

 How common is this slang?